OG-Hunter/seditiontracker.github.io-/docs/_suspects/dovid-schwartzberg.md

 perpwalk:
 quote: "[I wanted to] be where the action was"
 title: Dovid Schwartzberg charged on April 16, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on March 4, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true